1. China is an attractive location for international business expansion. This may involved opening a company in China.

 For companies that want to have a significant impact in China, the wholly foreign-owned enterprise is a popular option.
 Wholly foreign-owned enterprises realize many advantages over other business structures.

-Some of the most important advantages include;
+Some of the most important advantages for investors include;

-- Greater control over their intellectual property
+- Greater control over intellectual property

 - They can retain all of their profits